ericdaugherty/alexa-skills-kit-golang/README.md

 The RequestHandler is an interface that must be implemented, and is called to handle requests.

-IgnoreTimestamp should be used during debugging to test with hard-coded requests.
+IgnoreApplicationID and IgnoreTimestamp should be used during debugging to test with hard-coded requests.

 Requests from Alexa should be passed into the Alexa.ProcessRequest method.